|

 II, who ascended to the throne the next year, i. e.

-1052 A. H. Thus, the other story, which declares his date of death 1072 seems
+1052 A. H. Thus, the other story, which declares his date of death 1072 seems to

-to be correct.
-This philosopher and mystic and Mulla Sadra's disciple died in After him, his offsprings Mirza Hasan and Mirza Ibrahim succeeded him, and left some books in philosophy and theology, and died in that same city.
 Of Mulla Muhsin Fayd we have already spoken, and we have seen that, as he himself has written in his own autobiography, he had gone, looking for the science of hadith from one city to another, and finally he had found Mulla Sadra; and it is not unlikely that in this acquaintance, Shaykh Baha (under whom, Fayd had studied hadith and commentary for some years) had played an imporatnt role.
-From the expressions of Fayd, it is understood

-that, at the beginning, he had been only enamoured of hadith
+that, at the beginning, he had been only enamoured of

-(and as we saw, his masters were, Sayyid Majid Bahrani in * * * The astonishing fact, for some researchers,
+(and as we saw, his masters were, Sayyid Majid Bahrani in

-is the fact that in some cases and for some famous figures of the Mysticism and
+for some famous figures of the Mysticism and Sufism, Mysticism and

-Sufism, Mysticism and hadith are going
+hadith are going hand in hand.

-license only from two muhaddithun and
+who had received his license only from two muhaddithun

-had still been a great jurisprudent, and all chains of the transmission of hadith and licences,
+and had still been a great jurisprudent, and all chains of the transmission of hadith and licences,

 after him, are based on him, is Muhaqqiq Thani, Shaykh 'Ali Karaki, the author of Jami'